robrichard/graphql-spec/spec/Section 3 -- Type System.md

 directive @stream(label: String!, initialCount: Int!, if: Boolean) on FIELD
 ```
 The `@stream` directive may be provided for a field of `List` type so that the
-backend can leverage technology such asynchronous iterators to provide a partial
+backend can leverage technology such as asynchronous iterators to provide a partial
 list in the initial response, and additional list items in subsequent responses.
 `@include` and `@skip` take presedence over `@stream`.
 ```graphql example